Even With AI, There Can Be No 10x Engineer Without a 10x Organization to Flourish In

 You might be wondering now: “How do I figure out whether AI agents can actually help me?”

 Well, by trying it out.
 Precisely because AI agents expose the weak spots, they are also the best diagnostic tool you have right now.
+Turning that exposure into a clear list of the organizational blockers holding your team back is exactly what an AI Delivery Audit does.

 So you introduce AI agents as soon as possible, but with a clear, simple strategy and the willingness to experiment and iterate.
 Every problem that comes up along the way then has to be solved; regardless of whether the problem is an API outage at Anthropic or a dreadful review culture.